minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 In order to be able to deliver test results to the CoronaTester app, a test provider MUST do the following:

-* Implement a mechanism to distribute a 'token' to the citizen that can be used to collect a negative result.
+* Implement a mechanism to distribute a `token` in the form of a QR or `code` to the citizen that can be used to collect a negative result.
 * Provide an endpoint that an app can use to retrieve a test result on behalf of the citizen, e.g. https://api.acme.inc/resultretrieval, according to the specs laid out in this document.
 * Obtain an x509 PKI certificate (e.g. PKI-O) for CMS signing test results.
 * CMS sign its test results and other responses using the x509 certificate.